-Mediacom Broadband LLC ("Mediacom Broadband," and collectively with our subsidiaries, "we" or "us"), a Delaware limited liability company wholly-owned by Mediacom Communications Corporation ("MCC" or "Mediacom"), was organized for the purpose of acquiring cable systems from AT&T Broadband, LLC in 2001.
+Mediacom LLC (and collectively with our subsidiaries, "we" or "us"), a New York limited liability company wholly-owned by Mediacom Communications Corporation ("Mediacom" or "MCC"), is involved in the acquisition and operation of cable systems serving smaller cities in the United States.
 As a limited liability company, we are not subject to income taxes.

 We rely on our parent, MCC, for various services such as corporate and administrative support.
 Our financial position, results of operations and cash flows could differ from those that would have resulted had we operated autonomously or as an entity independent of MCC.
-See Notes 6, 7 and 8.
+See Notes 6 and 7.

-Mediacom Broadband Corporation, a Delaware corporation wholly-owned by us, co-issued public debt securities, jointly and severally, with us.
-Mediacom Broadband Corporation has no assets (other than a \$100 receivable from affiliate), operations, revenues or cash flows.
+Mediacom Capital Corporation, a New York corporation wholly-owned by us, co-issued public debt securities, jointly and severally, with us.
+Mediacom Capital Corporation has no assets (other than a \$100 receivable from affiliate), operations, revenues or cash flows.
 Therefore, separate financial statements have not been presented for this entity.